 - Payments you’ve made to doctors, surgeons, dentists, chiropractors, psychiatrists, psychologists and some other nontraditional medical practitioners

-- Insurance premiums for health or long-term care coverage
+- Insurance premiums for health or long-term care coverage for itemizers on Schedule A

 - In-home nursing care and inpatient hospital care